JohnnyHuang101/JohnnyHuang101/README.md

 I'm currently a Junior studying CS+Math and WashU in St.Louis :).

-I have past experience with full stack development, Computer Vision algorithms, Data Science analytics, LLMs.
+I have past experience with full stack development, Computer Vision Algorithms, Data Science Analytics, and generative tasks using LLMs.